billyb2/game/README.md

 Then, the map has a built in checksum (a way of knowing if a map file has been corrupted or not), that uses the CRC32 algorithm (since it's very fast and does the job well).
 The CRC32 takes up 32 more bytes, and is appended after the null map object.
 The CRC32 is also useful for uniquely identifying maps, so that when a playe rtries to join another player's game, the client can check to see if the checksums match, and if not, request to download the map.

-Finally, the entire map is compressed using the LZ4 compression algorithm, since it has relatoively slow compression times, but very very fast decompression times.
+Finally, the entire map is compressed using the LZ4 compression algorithm, since it has okay compression times, but very very fast decompression times.
 The custom map extension is used since it's not anything like JSON or XML, it's an entirely new binary format I made just for this game (though eventually we should probably use a real file format name so people can recognize it).

 To view how all of this works, please see the `tiled/custom.js` file or the `crates/map/src/lib.rs` file.
 I apologize for how much code there is in the first line for the javascript file, that's a WASM version of the original C-lang LZ4 compression algorithm, since the JavaScript ones I used before were too slow for my liking.